Tuna10001/Assignments-on-remote-sensing-and-water-quality-data-analysis/README.md

 This repository contains assignments and practice projects I have completed while studying and learning about Python, Google Earth Engine (GEE), GIS, and water/environmental data analysis.

-The scripts here are primarily from coursework, tutorials, and as part of my self-learning process.
+The scripts here are mainly from my assignments during the courseworks, online tutorials, and as part of self-learning process.

 This repo is intended to showcase  my learning journey as I improve my coding skills.